bcgov/ssdtools/README.md

 ![](man/figures/README-unnamed-chunk-11-1.png)<!-- -->

-For more information and examples of how to use `ssdca` in conjuction with `fitdistrplus` to assess alternative fits and deal with weighted and censored data see the vignette `ssdca`.
-The vignette also demonstrates how to use `ssdca` in conjunction with `ggplot2` to produce custom plots.
+For more information and examples of how to use `ssdtools` in conjuction with `fitdistrplus` to assess alternative fits and deal with weighted and censored data see the vignette `ssdtools`.
+The vignette also demonstrates how to use `ssdtools` in conjunction with `ggplot2` to produce custom plots.

 A shiny webpage that was developed by [Seb Dalgaro](https://github.com/sebdalgarno) of Poisson Consulting for non-users of R is available at
 <https://poissonconsulting.shinyapps.io/ssdca-shiny/>.

-The data included in `ssdca` are sourced from the Canadian environmental quality guidelines [published by the Canadian Council of Ministers of the Environment](http://ceqg-rcqe.ccme.ca/en/index.html).
+The data included in `ssdtools` are sourced from the Canadian environmental quality guidelines [published by the Canadian Council of Ministers of the Environment](http://ceqg-rcqe.ccme.ca/en/index.html).
 See the `data-raw` folder for more information.

 ## Citation

 ```

-To cite package 'ssdca' in publications use:
+To cite package 'ssdtools' in publications use:

-  Joe Thorley and Carl Schwarz (2018). ssdca: Species Sensitivity
+  Joe Thorley and Carl Schwarz (2018). ssdtools: Species
-  Distributions.
-R package version 0.0.1.9000.
+  Sensitivity Distributions.
+R package version 0.0.1.9001.
   https://github.com/bcgov/ssdca

 A BibTeX entry for LaTeX users is

   @Manual{,
-    title = {ssdca: Species Sensitivity Distributions},
+    title = {ssdtools: Species Sensitivity Distributions},
     author = {Joe Thorley and Carl Schwarz},
     year = {2018},
-    note = {R package version 0.0.1.9000},
+    note = {R package version 0.0.1.9001},
     url = {https://github.com/bcgov/ssdca},
   }
 ```